fomightez/structurework/README.md

 - [bio3d-binder](https://github.com/fomightez/bio3d-binder) - launchable, working Jupyter-baseed environment with the Bio3D package for Macromolecular Structure Analysis running in R+Jupyter (RStudio is an option there, too) with some examples (*R-based*).

-- [cl_demo-binder](https://github.com/fomightez/cl_demo-binder) - launchable, working Jupyter-baseed environment that has a collection of demonstrations useful resources on command line for manipulating structure files
+- [cl_demo-binder](https://github.com/fomightez/cl_demo-binder) - launchable, working Jupyter-baseed environment that has a collection of demonstrations of useful resources on command line for manipulating structure files

 Related 'Docker-ized' Utilities